 - Read this detailed article from Microsoft about 3D ranges.

 My name is Kevin Lehrbass.
-I’m a Data Analyst at McKinsey & Company in Toronto.
+I’m a Data Analyst in Toronto.
 Since 2001 I’ve worked as a Data Analyst and Technical Administrator.

 Check out my recommend Excel Training!